-- This would require a special version of the game available to do this, otherwise any schmuck who’s competent at video games would stumble upon this by accident.
+First, this would require a a modded version of the game, otherwise any schmuck who’s competent at video games would stumble upon this command by accident.
 Certainly Ubisoft wouldn’t be happy if this was left in the code, they’d be issuing refunds.

-- How would Amir be able to WRITE these spreadsheets?
-Pretty sure the Xbox doesn’t support a keyboard, and I doubt he’s typing those in with the Xbox controller.
+To counter the point both Dani and Charlie made, the Xbox doesn’t support applications like spreadsheets, as it’s not running on Windows or any other OS that has that kind of ability.
+In addition, how the heck would Amir be able to write these spreadsheets?
+Pretty sure the Xbox doesn’t support a keyboard and mouse, and I doubt he’s typing those in with an Xbox controller.

-After that mind-numbingly terrible scene, we continue with a wonderful song by Hendricks as we briefly continue the Ted/Olivia subplot before we return to Crews and Reese trying to figure out why Amir is being held hostage.
+After that mind-numbingly terrible scene, we continue with a wonderful song performed by Hendricks as we briefly continue the Ted/Olivia subplot, before returning to Crews and Reese as they figure out why Amir is being held hostage.
 They later find out some of the records from the spreadsheet were given the initials MAF, referring to Mary Ann Farmer.
 Crews and Reese then head to the Farmer’s residence, only to find the getaway vehicle and the remaining one of the three robbers assassinated.
 They later find Jeffrey Farmer (Trent Ford) holding Mary Ann and Amir hostage at a bank as they transfer the funds over to Jeffrey.

-Crews tries to reason with Jeffrey, eventually leading Jeffrey to get increasingly angry at the “arab” before being shot in the chest by a sniper, killing him.
+Crews tries to reason with Jeffrey, eventually leading Jeffrey to get increasingly angry at the “arab” (yikes) before being shot in the chest by a sniper, killing him.
 It turns out Mary Ann was giving Amir money so he could start his own business, because he didn’t like his own son turning to a life of crime.
-Jeffrey gets jealous at the attention Amir was getting compared to him, so he kidnapped him as a bargaining chip.
+As a result, Jeffrey got jealous at the attention Amir was getting compared to him, so he kidnapped Amir as a bargaining chip.
 Honestly, conditioning a worker like your own son rather than trying to fix your own son’s life is kind of shitty, but maybe it wasn’t worth it to fix him, who knows?